 - A breakdown of the portion of your revenue that goes to a charity.

-If transparency might strengthen your brand, your About Us page is a good opportunity to summarize your supply chain, how your business works, and relate that back to the mission that drives you.
+If transparency might strengthen your brand, your About Us page is a good opportunity to summarize your supply chain, how your business works, and your company’s history, and relate that back to the mission that drives you.

-This is often accomplished with an illustration that presents your business model in an easy-to-digest manner, like this one used by Taaluma Totes that explains how they source materials for their products and how donations help support the country of origin.
+This is often accomplished with an illustration or infographic that presents your business model in an easy-to-digest manner, like this one used by Taaluma Totes that explains how it sources materials for its products and how donations help support the country of origin.

 Press mentions, testimonials, awards